Folate is a water-soluble vitamin found in leafy green vegetables such as spinach, oranges, strawberries, legumes and whole grains.

 Folate is required for production of new cells and for making DNA and RNA (the blueprints for your cells).
-Folate is also necessary for protein metabolism.
-A deficiency of folate may result in folate anemia.
+It's also necessary for protein metabolism.
+A deficiency may result in folate anemia.

 1 to 3 years: 150 micrograms per day